magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-priv.md

 {% endhighlight %}

 ### Step 2: Create a block and template {#config-cache-priv-how-block}
-To render private content, create a block and a template to display user-agnostic information.
-The user-agnostic data will be replaced with user specific data by the UI component.
+To render private content, create a block and a template to display user-agnostic data; this data is replaced with user-specific data by the UI component.

 <div class="bs-callout bs-callout-info" id="info">
   <p>Do <em>not</em> use the <code>$_isScopePrivate</code> property in your blocks.
 This property is obsolete and won't work properly.</p>
 </div>

 Replace private data in blocks with placeholders (using [Knockout](http://knockoutjs.com/documentation/introduction.html){:target="_blank"} syntax).
-The init scope on the root element is `data-bind="scope: 'compareProducts'"`, where you define the scope name (`compareProducts` in this example)in your layout.
+The init scope on the root element is `data-bind="scope: 'compareProducts'"`, where you define the scope name (`compareProducts` in this example) in your layout.

 Initialize the component as follows: